 The satisfaction of getting one up on your boss

 Delivering a hilarious April Fools’ Prank that your boss falls for can be a great feeling!
 Even if your boss is usually delightful, they are still the person in charge, so it can be fun to take them down a peg or two (in a good-humored way, of course).

 “April Fools’ is one of my favorite days of the year, though working in a remote setting poses some challenges in terms of what we can do.

 This year, instead of pranking each other, my team and I will be hosting a roast.
 The target this year… Me!

 April Fools’ is all about the laughs at someone else’s expense, so I thought it may be great to use the opportunity as a team-building event (while also enjoying the day).

 I hope that this will become an annual tradition.
 (I plan to keep my team remote.)
 Each year, the roast will target a new person on the team.
 I am looking forward to seeing how it goes!”

 Motivation and employee wellbeing

 Having fun in the workplace can help you boost employee motivation and wellbeing.
-Employees who feel happy at work are less likely to call in sick; therefore, it’s in the boss’s best interests to create a positive and fun environment for their employees.
+Employees who feel happy at work are less likely to call in sick; therefore, it’s in the boss’s best interests to create a positive and fun, and stress-free environment for their employees.